When Is the Exact Time to Harvest Cannabis Plants?

 After several weeks in the flowering phase, your marijuana plant will begin to decline in health.
 Once most of the pistils (the hairs found on the buds) have turned red, it is potentially too late.
 The marijuana you harvest could lack the psychoactive effects that you desire (there are caveats).
 During the latter stages of flowering, the trichomes on your plants become amber.

 They ultimately reach their peak level of THC.
 If you haven’t already harvested by now, the psychoactive cannabinoid starts to break down after being exposed to UV rays and oxygen.
 Over time, the THC becomes cannabinol (CBN).
 While this particular cannabinoid has some apparent medicinal properties, it lacks the ‘high’ provided by THC.
 Indeed, CBN is known for its sedative properties.
-Therefore, it is ideal if you have insomnia and need a night time smoke.
+Therefore, it is ideal if you have insomnia and need a nighttime smoke.

 As a rule of thumb, indica plants are ready for harvesting after eight weeks, while sativas need ten weeks.
-Autoflowers require 7-10 weeks in total from seedling to bud.
+Autoflowers require 7–10 weeks in total, from seedling to bud.
 However, you can’t take these recommendations as a guarantee.
 Therefore, you have the option of using one of these two methods to determine the right time to harvest.

 Related article